pamsfwang/ML_project-predicting_animal_behavior/README.md

 # Predicting_animal_motion
-Predict animal motion onsets using neural activity data
+Predict animal motion onsets using neural activity data with various ML techniques.

 ## Goals
 Determine if there is a relationship between the behavior events in triggers.csv and the neural data in the ca_data csv files.
 If there is a relationship, characterize it.
 Consider the 4 ca_data csv files as independent experiments (i.e. recordings from different animals).